housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 Although using the Workbox CLI can make getting a service worker up and running an extremely simple and straightforward process, there may be scenarios where we would need a little more control on how our service worker is created.
 This can be for a number of reasons:

 * We have more complex pre-caching requirements than what Workbox provides out of the box.
-* We want to take advantage of other service worker features (such as [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync), [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) or [Service Worker Notifications](https://notifications.spec.whatwg.org/#dom-serviceworkerregistration-getnotificationsfilter))
+* We want to take advantage of other service worker features (such as [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync), [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API))
 * We already have a service worker file and only need to incorporate some Workbox features in addition to it.

 If this is the case, we can use the `injectManifest` mode provided by Workbox: